anonymous141592/FHE-Fairness-aware-FL/README.md

 This GitHub repository contains the implementation of a Proof-of-Concept of CKKS-based secure aggregation with three clients with group fairness measures.

-*) FHE-Fairness-awareFL : This directory contains the implementation of the specified homomorphic aggregation at section 6.

-     As specified in the submission, this implementation is composed of two modules.
+this implementation is composed of two modules.
              -A Tensorflow v2 module that represents local training of the clients.
              -A Lattigo (FHE encryption library) module representing the server's homomorphic (With CKKS) fairness-aware aggregation.
      An intermediate directory "SharedFiles" serves to simulate the network, where clients write their updated models, and the server reads, encrypts then aggregates them.

 -Dependencies :
        Numpy.
        Panda.
        Sklearn